UrbanInstitute/spark-social-science/README.md

 		<li>Set a Subnet (<a href="https://aws.amazon.com/about-aws/whats-new/2015/12/launch-amazon-emr-clusters-in-amazon-vpc-private-subnets/">can be private or public</a>);</li>
 		<li>Set other options as needed, including changing the number of cores, the type of EC2 instances, and the tags (you can, but I don't recommend changing the ports).</li>
 	</ul>
+	<li>Hit next at the bottom of this screen, add tags if you want on the next screen, and hit Create Cluster.</li>
 	<li>Go to your EMR dashboard and grab the DNS for the Master node.
 The whole string (seen below as 'ec2-54-89-114-32.compute-1.amazonaws.com') is your public DNS. <img src="./cluster-dns.png">
 		<br>You should then be able to go to these URLs:
 		<ul>